 Newly published federal regulations will have a significant impact on how long-term care facilities address infection prevention and control.
-To help prepare these facilities for the change, APIC has launched the “Certificate of Training in Infection Prevention in the Long-Term Care Setting” program, aimed at providing those working in long-term care with a baseline of infection prevention and control (IPC) knowledge, as well as information on handling the infection prevention challenges that are unique to the long-term care (LTC) practice setting.
+To help prepare these facilities for the change, APIC has launched the “Certificate of Training in Infection Prevention in the Long-Term Care Setting” program as an opportunity for state departments of health to sponsor classes.
+The objectives of the course are to provide those working in long-term care with a baseline of infection prevention and control (IPC) knowledge, as well as information on handling the infection prevention challenges that are unique to the long-term care (LTC) practice setting.

 “With the first revision to the Centers for Medicare and Medicaid Services (CMS) Conditions of Participation for Long-Term Care since 1991, which includes expansion of infection prevention and control conditions, we know that many people will be looking for updated training that helps prepare them for those changes,” said Lisa Tomlinson, vice president of Government Affairs at APIC.

 The APIC certificate program gathers baseline IPC content in one series and includes the following required components:

 - In-person event: EPI® 101 for LTC

 EPI® 101 for LTC is a tailored version of APIC’s gold standard EPI® 101 course, focusing on the building blocks of infection prevention and control knowledge.
 Topics include:

 - State and federal regulations about infection prevention and control